scrapy/itemloaders/docs/api-reference.rst

     .. attribute:: context

         The currently active :ref:`Context <loaders-context>` of this Item Loader.
+        Refer to <loaders-context> for more information about the Loader Context.

     .. attribute:: default_item_class